VCityTeam/UD-SV/3DTilesTemporalExtention/Readme.md

 ## Tileset Visualization
 The general documentation of how these tilesets are visualized in UD-Viz can be found [here](https://github.com/VCityTeam/UD-Viz/blob/master/src/Widgets/Temporal/Docs/configuration_temporalGraphOption.md).
 For more details on how the functionality and code of this implementation, please see below.

-### Concerning the client side color rendering
-* The rendering style is hardcoded in the [TemporalProvider:: initCOStyles()](https://github.com/VCityTeam/UD-Viz/blob/master/src/Widgets/Temporal/ViewModel/TemporalProvider.js#L67) function.

-#### Concerning the relationship between the slider position and the data
+### Concerning the relationship between the slider position and the data
 A [TemporalView calls](https://github.com/VCityTeam/UD-Viz/blob/master/src/Widgets/Temporal/View/TemporalView.js#L46) a [refreshCallback](https://github.com/VCityTeam/UD-Viz/blob/master/src/Widgets/Temporal/View/TemporalView.js#L31) function every time the slider is moved.
 * The refreshCallback is defined as the [TemporalView::currentTimeUpdated(...)](https://github.com/VCityTeam/UD-Viz/blob/master/src/Widgets/Temporal/View/TemporalView.js#L25) function.
 * The TemporalView passes this refreshCallback to the [TemporalSliderWindow constructor](https://github.com/VCityTeam/UD-Viz/blob/master/src/Widgets/Temporal/View/TemporalView.js#L46) .